Montessori Mom

 Continental Drift

-The crust of the earth isn't one solid piece, it's made of various plates .
+The crust of the earth isn't one solid piece — it's made of various plates.
 Land plates are called continental plates.
-Other plates are under the oceans, these are called oceanic plates .
+Other plates lie under the oceans; these are called oceanic plates.

 These plates move, very slowly, over the surface of the earth.
-The oceanic plates are expanding through a process called oceanic spreading .
-Molten rock from the mantel and lower crust seeps up through cracks in the middle of the oceanic plates.
-Because of this, the other plates on top of the oceanic plates are also moved, like objects on a conveyor belt.
-In the softer plates, the rock is sheared by this force.
-In the harder rock, this tension builds up and is released in earthquakes.
+The oceanic plates are expanding through a process called oceanic spreading.
+Molten rock from the mantle and lower crust seeps up through cracks in the middle of the oceanic plates.
+Because of this, the plates on top are moved along like objects on a conveyor belt.
+In the softer plates, the rock is sheared by this force; in the harder rock, the tension builds up and is released in earthquakes.

-When the continental plates move, it is called continental drift .
-A geologist, named Alfred Wegener, came up with the theory of continental drift in his book The Origin of Continents and Oceans .
-According to Wegener, primeval Earth (300 million years ago) consisted of a super continent called Pangaea.
-Eventually, it broke apart forming the present day continents and oceans.
+When the continental plates move, it is called continental drift.
+A geologist named Alfred Wegener proposed the theory of continental drift in his book The Origin of Continents and Oceans.
+According to Wegener, primeval Earth (about 300 million years ago) consisted of a supercontinent called Pangaea.
+Eventually it broke apart, forming the present-day continents and oceans.

-Wegener believed that the modern continents were broken up from an ancient super continent because fossils of plant and animal life from separated places on the Earth showed similar life.
-Also, the continents fit like a jigsaw puzzle together.
+Wegener believed the modern continents had broken up from an ancient supercontinent because fossils of plant and animal life from widely separated places on Earth were so similar — and because the continents fit together like a jigsaw puzzle.

 Tectonic plates move in three different ways.
-Transform plate boundaries are when two plates slide past each other.
-A convergent plate boundary is one where one plate is subducted under the other, these boundaries often have mountains or volcanoes.
-The third type of plate boundary is a divergent plate boundary, this is the type of plate boundary that makes up the oceanic ridges.
+Transform plate boundaries are where two plates slide past each other.
+A convergent plate boundary is one where one plate is subducted under the other; these boundaries often have mountains or volcanoes.
+The third type is a divergent plate boundary, which forms the oceanic ridges.

-Three part cards for the different types of plates
+Three-part cards for the different types of plates (PDF)

-Geologist now think that there were also previous super-continents and changes in the continents before Pangaea as well.
-The earliest known continent is known as Ur, it dates back to 3 billion years ago.
-Pangea was the supercontinent at the beginning of the Paleozoic, the first geologic era with complex land life.
+Long ago there was a single continent called Pangaea, made up of all the continents pushed together.
+Geologists now think there were earlier supercontinents and rearrangements of the continents before Pangaea as well.
+The earliest known continent, called Ur, dates back about 3 billion years.
+Pangaea was the supercontinent at the beginning of the Paleozoic, the first geologic era with complex land life.

-Pangea eventually split into two other super continents, The northern part became Laurasia and the southern part became Gondwana.
-Eurasia and North America are the fragments of Laurasia.
-South America, Africa, India, Australia and Antarctica are the present day remnants of Gondwana.
+Pangaea eventually split into two supercontinents: the northern part became Laurasia and the southern part became Gondwana.
+Eurasia and North America are fragments of Laurasia.
+South America, Africa, India, Australia, and Antarctica are the present-day remnants of Gondwana.

-Three part cards and matching cards for the continental plates that made up Pangea.
+Three-part cards (PDF) and matching cards (PDF) for the continental plates that made up Pangaea.

 Back to Home